Windows

 Finally, download and save the MDS help script via the following command.

-curl -Sso ~/.mds-help.sh https://raw.githubusercontent.com/UBC-MDS/UBC-MDS.github.io/master/resources_pages/mds-help.sh
+curl -Ssfo ~/.mds-help.sh https://ubc-mds.github.io/mds-setup-check/mds-help.sh

 Open a new terminal and type mds-help, your terminal should display the most important terminal commands we will be learning in MDS.
-You don’t need to memorize these now, just remember that if you ever forget how to do something with bash, git or conda, you can type mds-help in your terminal and use it as a reference.
+You don’t need to memorize these now, just remember that if you ever forget how to do something with bash, git or uv, you can type mds-help in your terminal and use it as a reference.

 Post-installation notes